BiEchi/my-homepage/content/home/cowork.md

 title: Collaboration
 ---

+Candidates should self-identify or be referred to have strongly matched research taste with me **and** solid engineering skills.

+-   [Fall 2023] Referred collaboration from UIUC or UC Berkeley will be considered.
--   Only referred collaboration from UC Berkeley will be considered (updated SP24)
+-   [Spring 2024] Only referred collaboration from UC Berkeley will be considered.
+-   [Summer 2024] No external collaboration are considered during this period.